chin-rcip/CRITERIA/README.md

 **C**idoc c**R**m **I**n **T**urtle m**ER**maid d**I**agr**A**ms (CRITERIA) is a Python tool that converts RDF Turtle files (based on [CIDOC CRM model](http://www.cidoc-crm.org/)) into [Mermaid](https://mermaid-js.github.io/mermaid/#/) markdown to generate (flowchart) diagrams.

-The tool can generate two types of diagrams using the same Turtle file:
+The tool can generate two types of diagrams using the same Turtle file (which must always contain instances):
 * One renders all **instances**, e.g. URIs, dateTime, Literal values
 * The other renders only classes, i.e. the **ontology** of the pattern.